lrgr/munk/README.md

 #### Examples
 An example usage of HANDL can be found in `example/HANDL-homolog-scores` where the HANDL homology scores between proteins in fission (Sp) and baker's (Sc) yeast is computed.
-You can run the example with `make all`, where:
+You can run the example with `snakemake`, where:

 *	The matrix of HANDL homology scores and HANDL embeddings with _Sc_ as the source and _Sp_ as the target will be computed and saved to `example/HANDL-homolog-scores/output/sp-to-sc-scores-and-matrices.pkl`
 *	The matrix of HANDL homology scores and HANDL embeddings with _Sp_ as the source and _Sc_ as the target will be computed and saved to `example/HANDL-homolog-scores/output/sc-to-sp-scores-and-matrices.pkl`